dchristle/sfsig/RFC.md

 2. Platform Compatibility: While the reference implementation is in Rust, the algorithm can be easily implemented in other languages.

-#### 3.4.5 Open Questions and Future Considerations
-1. Alternative Hash Functions: While BLAKE3 is chosen for its favorable properties, the impact of using more widely implemented alternatives like SHA-3 should be evaluated.
-2. State Size Adjustments: As SuperFox itself is somewhat experimental, the possibility of increasing the state size if future SuperFox message formats allow for more bits should be considered.

 ### 3.5 BLS Signature Considerations

 The choice of the elliptic curve for BLS signatures is crucial:

 1. Signature Size: BLS signatures typically have a size approximately twice the security level in bits.
 The prototype Rust code uses the BN254 curve to demonstrate the mechanics of the BTO protocol.
 The 256-bit signatures produced by this curve are slightly too large, however.
-We aim for a 200-bit signature to fit within the message constraints.
+We aim for a signature with a maximum size of 200-bit signature to fit within the message constraints.

 2. Security Level: The chosen curve should provide approximately 80-90 bits of security, balancing security requirements with signature/message size constraints.